Always working for the benefit of the music, not my ego.

 Regardless of your project's status, be it pro, semi-pro or amateur, I approach it with respect, seriousness and professionalism.
 I don't care if you're a weekend hobbyist or a multi-platinum, grammy winning, world touring professional - all I care about is if I can help you realize your artistic vision and make it sound amazing.

 Generally, services would be provided remotely utilizing the internet.
 If you are local to the Washington DC Metro area, then face to face collaboration is possible.
+No offline payments accepted.

 1 ReviewsEndorse Dave Spingler